nswdpc/silverstripe-inline-linker/README.md

 ## Usage

-Use the InlineLinkCompositeField to load th
+Use the InlineLinkCompositeField to load the fields:

 ```php
 <?php